-Adam Vinatieri is one of the greatest kickers in NFL history.
-Spending his career with the New England Patriots and Indianapolis Colts, he was a four-time Super Bowl champion and will enter the Hall of Fame as soon as he’s eligible.
+Adam Vinatieri is one of the best kickers in NFL history.
+Spending his career with the New England Patriots and Indianapolis Colts, he was a four-time Super Bowl champion and will enter the Hall of Fame as soon as he's eligible.

 The former kicker was feared for his regular-season consistency as much as his reliability in the playoffs.
 Who could forget the South Dakota State alum's incredible kick in blizzard conditions against the Oakland Raiders in the 2001 AFC Divisional round?
 Or his game-winning kick against "The Greatest Show on Turf" St. Louis Rams in Super Bowl XXXVI.

 With 599 field goals and 874 extra points, he's the league's all-time leading scorer not to mention the holder of the NFL record for most field goals in the postseason and the leg behind 29 game-winning kicks.

 When you're debating National Football League kicker rankings, Vinatieri is most certainly at the top. the three-time First-Team All-Pro member was as vital an asset to a football team as any linebacker, tight end or wide receiver, no matter if he was kicking the point after a touchdown or a clutch kick at Lucas Oil Stadium.

 Vinatieri, who is 49, has a son who plays football as well.
 AJ Vinatieri is starting to make a name for himself at the high school level, and it's clear he has the genes to go even further in his career.